pinohanako/RAG-powered-bot-for-real-estate/README.md

 ![How a generative model imagines the project](./BotPic.jpg)
 ##### How a generative model imagines the project
-The project's core functionality resides within the "app" directory, where main magic happens, with the filters, handlers, and Retrieval-Augmented Generation (RAG) chains collaborate seamlessly to deliver a responsive bot experience.
-The **RAG chains** act as a bridge, integrating **vector databases** and a **generative language model** to offer contextually aware responses to user inquiries.
-The filters are designed to detect and record the presence of specific key phrases within any text-based input, whether it is a transcribed message or a regular text message.
-This is achieved by the fact that transcription occurs before applying filters while passing an outer middleware.
+The project's core functionality resides within the "app" directory.
+The **Retrieval-Augmented Generation (RAG) chains** acts as a bridge, integrating **vector databases** and a **generative language model** to offer contextually aware responses to user inquiries.
+The filters are designed to detect and record the presence of specific key phrases within any text-based input to send photos when required, whether it is a transcribed message or a regular text message.
+This is achieved by transcription occuring before applying filters that is while passing an outer middleware.
 By transcribing the messages first, the filters can effectively identify and capture the desired keywords or phrases.
 **docker-compose**.yml and **Dockerfile** files are used for containerization and deployment, allowing the application to be easily packaged and run in Docker containers.